crispim1411/CoverSpin/README.md

 ## Features

-The app has an option to intercept **Double Clicks** on the physical volume buttons to control rotation without needing to open the app again.

-> *Note: Single clicks still adjust the volume normally.
-But this disables camera shutter by volume key, the torch functionality on the cover screen and increasing/decreasing the volume by holding the volume keys.*

 - **Force Auto-Rotation**: Enables full sensor-based auto-rotation on the cover screen, allowing both portrait and landscape modes.
 - **Floating Gesture Button**: A discreet on-screen button to manually toggle rotation.
 This button appears temporarily when you rotate your device, and can be permanently enabled or disabled in the settings.
 - **Keep Screen On**: An option to prevent the screen from automatically timing out and turning off while the service is active.